engin100/950/labs/lab-7.md

 LEDs are also useful when diagnosing software bugs without a computer, telling you if the board is on or off, and also making cool light patterns.

-Please wire the 5V, 3.3V and battery line to their own LED with a 1K resistor on each LED.
+Please wire the 5V, 3.3V and battery line to their own LEDs with a 1K resistor on each LED.
+You are free to add LEDs in other places on your board if you would like!

 Some notes:
 - **As you place sensors on your schematic, change the label on the top of the sensor.
 Some have a label of '*', while others are 'Temperature*'.
-Give them all unique names that make sense.**
+Give them all unique names that make sense (like TMP36 or Datalog).**
 - Ground all of your components using a "GND Power Port"
-- Connect 5V pins together with arduino 5V pin (this will power the Arduino).
-The re should be **NO connection to the Vin pin of the Arduino!**  You may want to make a 5V Net.
+- Connect 5V pins together from the power board with arduino 5V pin (this will power the Arduino) and all other 5V power connections on the 5V powered devices.
+There should be **NO connection to the Vin pin of the Arduino!**  You could make a 5V Net to make things cleaner.

 In summary, your schematic (and the PCB) must have:
 - [ ] An Arduino Nano (voltage input should be through the 5V connector and nothing should be connected to the Vin pin)
-- [ ] Two TMP36s (internal and external)
-- [ ] Humidity sensor
+- [ ] TMP36 (external temperature)
-- [ ] Pressure sensor
+- [ ] BME sensor (humidity, pressure, and temperature)
 - [ ] Accelerometer
 - [ ] GPS
 - [ ] Level shifter
 - [ ] SD Card writer
 - [ ] LEDs with resistors from 3.3V, 5.0V, and battery voltage lines to ground
-- [ ] Your extra sensor
+- [ ] Your extra sensor if you have one
 - [ ] The power daughter board (which includes battery connection, RBF pin, LDOs, capacitors, and charging port)
 - [ ] 22 micro-F capacitors from the input voltage line on the GPS to ground, the SD card input voltage to ground, and the Arduino 5V pin to ground.

 If your extra sensor uses I2C communication protocols, you must connect it to the analog pins pre-set for I2C communications.
 In the Arduino Nano, these are A4 (SDA pin) and A5 (SCL pin).
 See more on connecting I2C devices (google search "connecting I2C devices to an Arduino nano") Be sure you read through your extra sensor’s documentation and/or hookup guide to understand whether it is I2C and if you will need the A4 and A5 I2C hookup pins.
 You can google search for the extra sensor datasheet.

-- For the GUVA sensor, use the Humidity sensor in the ENGR100 library, and relabel the pins (and labels) to be the appropriate type (you need to swap the GND and 5V pins).
+- If you use the GUVA sensor, use the Humidity sensor in the ENGR100 library, and relabel the pins (and labels) to be the appropriate type (you need to swap the GND and 5V pins).

-- For the heater, we will use a generic MOSFET, using the [wiring diagram here.](https://adam-meyer.com/arduino/images/2012/03/rfp30n06le-arduino-solenoid.png)  In this diagram, the MOSFET has pins 1 - G; 2 - D; 3 - S.  You can use a generic resistor to represent the heater, since it will just be soldered into place.
+- If you use the heater, we will use a generic MOSFET, using the [wiring diagram here.](https://adam-meyer.com/arduino/images/2012/03/rfp30n06le-arduino-solenoid.png)  In this diagram, the MOSFET has pins 1 - G; 2 - D; 3 - S.  You can use a generic resistor to represent the heater, since it will just be soldered into place.

 ![Heater with MOSFET Schematic](/media/Heater_wiring.png)

-- For the photo-cells, you can use generic resistors, since these will be soldered with wires, so the connection type doesn't really matter much.
+- If you use the photo-cells, you can use generic resistors, since these will be soldered with wires, so the connection type doesn't really matter much.
 A photo-cell acts as a resistor, so you will be creating a voltage divider circuit, with a resistor in series with the photo-cell, with the analog line coming off the wire in-between the resistor and photo-cell.

 ![Photo-cells with MUX Schematic](/media/Light_sensor_mux.png)

 #### Procedure: Starting Your Design and Creating A Schematic

-1. Download the resources provided in the Canvas Files section for the Altium lab.
-There should be a folder called 'Altium Libraries' for you to download.
+1. Download Altium Libraries, which have been made available for the pre-lab.

 2. Open Altium Designer on a CAEN computer.
 Navigate to File -> New -> Project...